-(s) "Treatment advocate" shall mean
+(aa) "Treatment advocate" shall mean:

-- (1) the individual, who is a family member or other concerned individual, designated by an adult having a mental illness as defined in this Section who is under the care of a licensed mental health professional to serve as treatment advocate, who shall act in the best interests of the individual, or - (2) a person holding the powers vested in a guardianship of the person, a grant of general health care decision-making authority or designation of health care proxy contained in an advance directive for health care, or a durable power of attorney with health care decision-making authority - (t) "Nation" shall mean the Wyandotte Nation. - (u) "District Court" shall mean the District Court of the Nation.

-(v) "Tribal attorney" shall mean the attorney general of or the general counsel for the Nation or such designee as allowed by law.
+- (1) the individual, who is a family member or other concerned individual, designated by an adult having a mental illness as defined in this Section who is under the care of a licensed mental health professional to serve as treatment advocate, who shall act in the best interests of the individual, or - (2) a person holding the powers vested in a guardianship of the person, a grant of general health care decision-making authority or designation of health care proxy contained in an advance directive for health care, or a durable power of attorney with health care decision-making authority. - (bb) "Tribal attorney" shall mean the attorney general of or the prosecuting attorney for the Nation or such designee as allowed by law.